petedavisdev/petedavis.dev/_notes/stackedit.md

 Here's what we need to make markdown notes stored in GitHub a viable note taking solution:

-1. Quick access to read and create notes stored in different repos/folders
+1. Quick access to read/create/edit/save notes, wherever they are stored
 2.

 3. StackEdit Workspaces give you a direct portal into wherever your notes are stored, so you can save notes within whichever GitHub repo the notes are related to - you can even keep them in a specific branch.